- Separate household garbage from recycling and from yard waste

 - Is or contains household hazardous waste

-- Usually, items left on the curb don’t meet one or more of the service standards outlined in this guide.
+- Usually, items left on the curb don’t meet one or more of the service standards.

 - Anything left behind should be tagged with an explanation of why it was left.